dominik-juze-haus/Project-Lada/README.md

 - Wiring (jumpwires, USB cable, breadboard...)

 ## Software description
-When first initialized, the arduino sends out a signal to display the default page, which displays the RPM of the vehicle.
-Pages can be switched via a rotary encoder, in a clockwise rotation forward in a specific order: **RPM**, **temperature measurements**, **speed measurements** and lastly, when the rotary encoder is pressed, the **parking sensors** page can be accessed.
-These parking sensors constist of 4 identical sensors, placed on each corner headlight of the car, allowing for a large area of functionality from all angles.
+When initialized, the arduino displays the default page, which shows the RPM of the vehicle.
+Pages can be switched via a rotary encoder, each turn (clockwise and counterclockwise) switches between pages: **RPM**, **temperature measurements**, **speed measurements**.
+When the rotary encoder is pressed, the **parking sensors** page are accessed.

-**Parking sensors** work by using ultrasound to measure the time it takes for the transmitted signal to get received back.
-Then the raw value from the sensor is converted into a distance value by using the known speed of sound waves, and calculating the distance.
+**Parking sensors** page dispays distance of obstacles from the 4 sensors and triggers a camera feed on a standalone infotainment.
+Sensors measure time that it takes for the ultrasonic sound wave to bounce back and return from an obstacle.
+From that, we calculate the distance.
 We then send this converted distance value to an OLED display.

-**RPM** voltage difference between alternator and distributor
+The camera feed is triggered and disabled over UART.

+**RPM** page displays the engine evolutions.
+When the revs rach a redline threshold, red LEDs light up.
+When it exceeds the redline, the LEDs blink.
+Information about the RPMs is obtained through ADC by measuring the difference between the alternator voltage output and that of a distributor.

+**Temperature** page displays the oil and coolant temperatures obtained and calculated through ADC from passive thermal sensors.
+When the temperature exceedes a healthy value, a corresponding LED lights up

-**Speed measurement** software uses the outputs of a Hall‘s sensor to measure the changes in a magnetic field around the sensor.
-By passing a magnet near the sensor, it measures the changes in the near magnetic field, and when its at its maximum value, it triggers a threshold and sends out a simple signal, which frequency is then valued as a speed measurement.
+**Speed measurement** uses the digital output of Hall‘s probe.
+By passing a magnet near the probe, it measures the changes in the near magnetic field, and when its at its maximum value, it triggers a threshold and sends out a simple signal, which frequency is then valued as a speed measurement and displayed on the screen.

 ## Modules